Sprytile/SprytileDocs/docs/index.md

 # Sprytile Documentation
 ![Logo](img/sprytile-logo-4x.png)

-A tile map editor addon for Blender
+Sprytile is an add on for [Blender](https://www.blender.org/) that lets you use 2D tiles to build 3D scenes.

+These tutorials and documentation will help you understand how to use Sprytile and take full advantage of its features.

+If you're a beginner to Blender or 3D in general, the tutorials will also go into the basics to help you along your way.

 ## Tutorials

-New to Sprytile?
-Dive in with the [Quick Start](quick-start.md) tutorial.
+If you're familiar with Blender and 3D and want to dive right in, The [quick start tutorial](quick-start.md) is for you.

+Otherwise, get started with the [comprehensive tutorial](tutorial/tutorial-intro.md).

 Got the basics?
-Move onwards to the [Advanced Features](advanced-features.md) tutorial.
+Check out the [Advanced Features](advanced-features.md) tutorial for more.

 ## Guides